Mozid Mahmud: Mahfuza Mangal

 Majid Mahmud's book of poetry is a dedication to 'Mahfuza', following the trend of poetry and songs dedicated to gods and goddesses of religions and sects of the subcontinent.
 The poetry dedicated to gods and goddesses was for relief from the vagaries of nature.
 Majid Mahmud's poetry is passionate as images continue in their contortions.
 The space between man and gods and goddess resonates with the enormity of infinity and eternity.
 This collection is the edition published on the twenty-fifth anniversary of the first publication of the book in February 1989.
 After that there have been three more editions.

 Novel

-Poet and essayist Mozid Mahmud’s novel titled Memorial Club is scheduled to hit Amar Ekushey Book Fair 2021.
-It is the first novel of Mozid, who has received huge response penning the collection of poems titled Mahfujamangal.
+Mahmud’s debut novel, Memorial Club, was first published in Bangla in 2021 and was a fixture at the Amar Ekushey Book Fair that same year.
+It was eventually translated to English and published by Gaudy Boy in 2025 as his first foray into the international market.